raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 Skyfield is an astronomy package that computes the positions of stars, planets, and satellites in orbit around the Earth.

-In [a later section](6) you can find out how to use skyfield to obtain the position of the International Space Station above the Earth and how to determine whether the ISS is sunlit.
+In the [How to find the location of the ISS](6) section you can find out how to use skyfield to obtain the position of the International Space Station above the Earth and how to determine whether the ISS is sunlit.

 #### Documentation